Dekkonot/buwic/roblox_spec.md

 ## NumberSequence

 A [`NumberSequence`][NumberSequence_DT] is written in two parts.
-First is a `u32` indicating how many `NumberSequenceKeypoint`s the sequence has.
+First is a `u32` indicating how many [`NumberSequenceKeypoint`][NumberSequenceKeypoint_DT]s the sequence has.
 Each keypoint is written in sequence after that, meaning this data type is dynamically sized.

 Each `NumberSequenceKeypoint` is written as three `f32`s, representing the `Time`, `Value`, and `Envelope` fields for that keypoint in order.